Contributor Guide

 A similar astuple function works as you would expect.

-• A shallow copy with a few modified attributes can be created with the evolve method, which is a wrapper for attr.evolve:
+• A shallow copy with a few modified attributes can be created using attrs.evolve:

 from iodata import load_one